ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

     > **Never build a multidevice volume with drives of different capabilities**\
     > So do not put in the same volume SSD devices with HDD ones, for instance.
 Always be sure that they all are of the same kind and have the same I/O capabilities.

-    With the btrfs volume configured this way, when you're running out of space in it, you can add another storage device to it.
+    With the btrfs volume configured this way, when you are running out of space in it, you can add another storage device to it.
 [Check out how in the official btrfs wiki](https://btrfs.wiki.kernel.org/index.php/Using_Btrfs_with_Multiple_Devices#Adding_new_devices).

 2. You need a mount point for the btrfs volume, so create one under the standarde `/mnt` folder: